wp-plugins/jquery-collapse-o-matic/readme.txt

 * The plug-in came to be.

 == Upgrade Notice ==

+= 1.3.15 =
+Added trigpos attribute to position the trigger below the target.

 = 1.3.14 =
 Fixed Enqueue error and swap title on expand/collpase all.
 Expanded roll-your-own features.